Who Is Jaycee Lee Dugard?

 Probyn immediately called local authorities, who were aided by the FBI in their search for Jaycee.
 The search included dogs, aircraft and hundreds of law enforcement personnel, but to no avail; Jaycee wasn't found.
 She would eventually be discovered living with Phillip and Nancy Garrido 170 miles away, in Antioch, California.

-Jaycee was locked in a makeshift recording studio by her captors, convicted rapist Phillip Garrido and his wife, Nancy Garrido, in the backyard of their home.
+Jaycee was locked in a makeshift recording studio by convicted rapist Phillip Garrido and his wife, Nancy Garrido, in the backyard of their home.
 Renamed "Allissa," Jaycee soon realized the major motive for her abduction: She was raped repeatedly by Phillip Garrido, which resulted in two pregnancies.
 At age 14, Jaycee gave birth to her first child, a daughter; three years later, at age 17, she gave birth to a second daughter.

 Jaycee spent more than 18 years in captivity with the Garridos, who fed her countless lies and largely prohibited her contact with the outside world.
 During that time, she wrote in a journal frequently, documenting deep depression, fear, loneliness and feelings of being "unloved."
 She constantly wondered about her family members and whether they were searching for her, but over time—and cut off from any relationships outside of the Garrido home—the severely depressed victim grew to cherish any human interaction, even that from her kidnappers.
 Jaycee didn't know how to leave, and after years of lies from her captors about her family's lack of love for her, she wasn't even sure whether she had anyone to flee to.